ajayrajbanshi/avak-header-footer/readme.txt

 **Perfect for adding:**

-* Google Tag Manager, Google Analytics, Facebook Pixel, and other tracking codes
+* Google Tag Manager (including noscript), Google Analytics, Facebook Pixel, and other tracking codes
 * Custom CSS for styling
 * JavaScript libraries and custom scripts
 * Meta tags for SEO
-* Google Tag Manager (including noscript)
 * Custom fonts
 * Any other custom HTML/JS/CSS code